Stick to the legal argument, questioning the science behind the vaccines is dangerous – Awandare

 He further said that the mistakes that were made in December last year which occasioned the escalation of infections in January this year, will not be repeated.

-There is going to be “strict enforcement of the protocols at the KIA.
+There is going to be a “strict enforcement of the protocols at the KIA.
 We are going to increase surveillance.
-We are expecting an increased number of people to arrive in the country".
+We are expecting increased number of people to arrive in the country.

-Presidential Advisor on Health, Dr Anthony Nsiah-Asare, allayed fears of persons who are worried about the potential reaction from taking the covid vaccine.
+Presidential Advisor on Health, Dr Anthony Nsia Asare, allayed fears of persons who are worried about the potential reaction from taking the covid vaccine.

-He stated that it is normal to experience headaches, body pains and other reactions.
+He stated that it is normal to experience headache, body pains and other reactions.
 These are indications that the vaccine is functioning properly in the body, he said.

 Dr Nsia Asare further urged all persons who are yet to receive their vaccines to do so in order to save their lives and the lives of others.

-Vaccination centers, he stated, are being created closed to the people in the communities including market areas to make it easier for them to go through the exercise.
+Vaccination centres, he stated, are being created closed to the people in the communities including market areas to make it easier for them to go through the exercise.

 “We cannot afford a fourth wave,” he said, adding that “we can all do this together if you are vaccinated,” he said.

-The guidelines include measures to vaccinate as many as possible before Christmas on December 25.
+The guidelines include measures to vaccinate as many as possible before the Christmas on December 25.

-In a press release issued on Thursday, December 9, the GHS said “All persons, 18 years and above arriving in Ghana will be required to provide evidence of full vaccination for Covid-19 vaccines.
+In a press releases issued on Thursday December 9, the GHS said “All persons, 18 years and above arriving in Ghana will be required to provide evidence of full vaccination for Covid-19 vaccines.

 “All unvaccinated Ghanaians and residents of Ghana who are currently outside the country and intend to return within 14 days from the midnight of 12 December 2021 are exempted.
 However, they would be vaccinated on arrival at the airport.”